Berrysoft/nowide/README.md

 Note that only on Windows there is an actual library to be linked.
 On Linux the target is a simple `INTERFACE` target with no actual linking done.

-The installed targets on Windows are designed, that both the static and shared library can be installed into the same prefix (choose via `-DBUILD_SHARED=ON/OFF`) and can be used as `nowide::static`/`nowide::shared` targets.
-On Linux both are aliases for the interface target ensuring full cross-platform compatibility.

 # Boost.Filesystem integration

 Boost.Nowide cleanly integrates with Boost.Filesystem: